Thorvald Stauning

 Thorvald August Marinus Stauning (/da/; 26 October 1873 in Copenhagen – 3 May 1942) was the first social democratic prime minister of Denmark.
 He served as prime minister from 1924 to 1926 and again from 1929 until his death in 1942.

 Under Stauning's leadership, Denmark developed a social welfare state with the passage of the 1933 Social Reform Act which, according to one study, “codified, simplified and extended previous social insurance and assistance legislation.”
-Though many of his ambitions for Social Democracy were ultimately thwarted in his lifetime by events beyond his control, his leadership through grave times places Stauning among the most admired of twentieth-century Danish statesmen.

 The Stauning Alps, a large mountain range in Greenland, were named after him.

 Political career

 Member of the Folketing

 Stauning was trained as a cigar sorter and soon became involved with trade union activity.
 From 1896 to 1908 he was leader of the Cigar Sorters' Union (part of the Danish Tobacco Workers' Union, in 1898 – 1904 also editor of the magazine Samarbejdet (Co-operation) of the Federation of Trade Unions, and elected Member of Parliament (Folketinget) in 1906.
 In 1910 he was elected chairman of the Social Democratic Party (Socialdemokratiet), a position he retained for almost thirty years, until 1939.
 He participated as Minister without Portfolio in the Cabinet of Zahle II from 1916 to 1920.